-In order to complete the required 425 hours in the field, students are generally in the field setting 16 hours per week during the regular academic year (September to May).
-Field is designed to be completed while Simmons is in session and students are encouraged to complete all 425 hours during this time.
+In order to complete the required 425 hours in the practicum, students are generally in the practicum setting 16 hours per week for two academic terms.
+Practicum is designed to be completed while Simmons is in session and students are encouraged to complete all 425 hours during this time.
 In some cases, student schedules may necessitate completing some hours during Winter Break or Spring Break.
 If a student's agency is open on a holiday that Simmons is closed, the student is expected to attend placement.
-Most students arrange their field placement on a two-day per week schedule, taking their required courses in three-day blocks.
+Most students arrange their practicum placement on a two-day per week schedule, taking their required courses in three-day blocks.
 This schedule may vary from student to student, depending upon agency needs and students' course needs, employment requirements, and family obligations.
 However, each student must establish and adhere to a regular weekly schedule at their agency.
 This is important for continuity of services which are being provided to client systems.
-By entering a field placement, students are assuming responsibility to provide consistent, ethical services within the scope of practice defined by their host agency and Field Instructor.
+By entering a practicum placement, students are assuming responsibility to provide consistent, ethical services within the scope of practice defined by their host agency and PracticumInstructor.

-As part of Field Education, all students participate in a weekly Social Work Field Seminar (I & II), where the faculty instructor also serves as their liaison with their internship site.
-All placements are overseen by the Director of BSW Field Education.
-The Field Seminar is an opportunity for students to integrate the field experience with academic learning through class discussion, case presentations, and course assignments.
-Through the Field Seminar, students are exposed to a range of populations and social work roles through peer-to-peer learning; among other benefits, the seminar offers the opportunity for students to recognize the transferability of social work competencies across professional roles, settings, and populations.
+As part of Practicum Education, all students participate in a weekly Social Work Practicum PlacementSeminar (I & II), where the faculty instructor also serves as their liaison with their internship site.
+All placements are overseen by the Director of CompleteDegree BSW Practicum Education.
+The PracticumSeminar is an opportunity for students to integrate the practicum experience with academic learning through class discussion, case presentations, and course assignments.
+Through the PracticumSeminar, students are exposed to a range of populations and social work roles through peer-to-peer learning; among other benefits, the seminar offers the opportunity for students to recognize the transferability of social work competencies across professional roles, settings, and populations.

-Traditional 4-Year BSW Program Course and Field Sequencing
+5-Term BSW Program Course and PracticumSequencing

-Typically, the BSW degree at Simmons is completed in four years of full-time course and field work.
-Although students are not formally accepted into the BSW Program until the end of their sophomore year, students may designate a Social Work major prior to that time and begin taking foundational requirements of the BSW Curriculum that are also offered to the entire student body.
+For students entering the program with their PLAN requirements fulfilled, the CompleteDegree BSW degree at Simmons can be completed in five terms of full-time course and practicum work.
+Although students are not formally accepted into the BSW Program until they are in SW 351 Social Work Practice I: Introduction to Generalist Practice, students may declare a Social Work major prior to that time and begin taking foundational requirements of the BSW Curriculum that are also offered to the entire student body.
 This allows beginning students to test out their interest in and appropriateness for a career in social work while they complete requirements of the University Core Curriculum.
-These courses may include Introduction to Social Work and Social Welfare, Social Welfare Policy, Human Behavior in the Social Environment, Social Inequality, Interviewing and Documentation in Human Services, as well as BSW Program electives, as they are introduced.
-The BSW courses and their sequence required of upper-level students and transfer students who enter the Program in their junior year are specifically delineated and include all social work courses not already completed, as well as upper level social work courses and the completion of field placement requirements.
+These courses may include Introduction to Social Work and Social Welfare, Social Welfare Policy, Human Behavior in the Social Environment, Inequalities, Interviewing and Documentation in Human Services, as well as BSW Program electives, as they are introduced.
+The BSW courses and their sequence required of upper-level students and transfer students who enter the Program in their junior year are specifically delineated and include all social work courses not already completed, as well as upper level social work courses and the completion of practicum placement requirements.